antonkarliner/timer-coffee/README.md

 1. Select a brewing method and recipe.
 2. Optionally adjust coffee or water amounts using the calculator.
-3. Start the timer and follow the guided steps (audio chimes available).
+3. Start the timer and follow the guided steps (audio chimes or vibration alerts).
-4. Log beans, add notes, and track brews in the diary.
+4. Log beans, add tasting notes, and track brews in the diary (entries are logged automatically or added manually).
 5. Create your own recipes or share existing ones.

 ---